deboguer-jng/upshot-web/README.md

 # ENV variables

+You will need to copy the .env.example to a new .env file (these are ignored by the .gitignore list.)

 In Next, all environment variables are bundled into the web app and should be considered public.
 We prefix these variables with NEXT_PUBLIC (see: https://nextjs.org/docs/basic-features/environment-variables#exposing-environment-variables-to-the-browser).

 These are maintained by GitHub Actions: Repository secrets.